Zoyan91/GinyWow/replit.md

-# GinyWow - Online Tools Platform
+# GinyWow – Convert Social Media Visitors into Subscribers

 ## Overview

-GinyWow is a web application that focuses on the App Opener tool as its primary feature.
-The App Opener converts social media links to custom short URLs with intelligent platform-specific redirects, helping content creators gain more followers by enabling users to open links directly in native apps instead of in-app browsers.
+GinyWow is a web application with the tagline "Convert Social Media Visitors into Subscribers" that focuses on the App Opener tool as its primary feature.
+The App Opener converts social media links to custom short URLs with intelligent platform-specific redirects, helping content creators convert visitors into subscribers by enabling users to open links directly in native apps instead of in-app browsers.

 ## User Preferences